mikrono/tModLoaderWiki_kr_ko/Intermediate-Recipes.md

 	}
 }
 ```
-Note that checking `if(RecipeGroup.recipeGroupIDs.ContainsKey(...))` is not necessary, but it will prevent errors if some other mod completely removes that RecipeGroup for some reason.
+Note that checking `if (RecipeGroup.recipeGroupIDs.ContainsKey(...))` is not *necessary*, but it will prevent errors if some other mod completely removes that recipe group for one reason or another.
+This can also be used for [cross-mod compatibility](https://github.com/tModLoader/tModLoader/wiki/Expert-Cross-Mod-Content).

 # Editing Vanilla Recipes
-We can edit vanilla recipes from within out AddRecipes methods.
-Basically, we use the RecipeFinder class to act as search parameters, then go through the results and act on them.
-From the results of RecipeFinder, we can construct a RecipeEditor to modify ingredients, tiles, or even delete vanilla recipes.
+We can edit vanilla recipes from within our `Mod.AddRecipes` methods.
+Basically, we use the `RecipeFinder` class to act as search parameters, then go through the results and act on them.
+From the results of `RecipeFinder`, we can construct a `RecipeEditor` to modify ingredients, tiles, or even delete vanilla recipes entirely.

 ## Complete Example
-This code removes the ingredient Chain from all vanilla recipes.
+This code removes the "Chain" item from all vanilla recipes.
 The second half of this example finds and deletes an exact recipe and deletes the whole recipe.
 ```csharp
 public override void AddRecipes()
 {